You used to find this kind of stuff hidden away in the "Spoken Word" section of your local record store.

 GET OFF Anti-drug LP issued by the National Association Of Progressive Radio Announcers,1973.
 This LP is sealed and the artists are not listed on the cover, but it is cataloged as containing contributions/anti-drug messages from William Shatner, Leonard Nimoy and Nichelle Nichols of Star Trek as well as Frank Zappa, Alice Cooper, Ringo Starr, Ravi Shankar, Harry Chapin, B.B.King and others.

-Leonard Nimoy Mutual Radio Theatre Adventure aired Fridays on regular radio broadcasts.
+Mutual Radio Theatre Adventure aired Fridays on regular radio broadcasts hosted by Leonard Nimoy.
 These LPs were produced for radio stations and were supposed to be destroyed after broadcast and so are very rare.

 Prominent Jews Talk About Being Jewish at the 92nd Street Y